Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Delivery of Drugs: Expectations and Realities of Multifunctional Drug Delivery Systems examines the formulation of micro-nanosized drug delivery systems and recaps the opportunities in using physical methods to improve efficacy via mechano-, electroporation.
-This volume highlights an innovative delivery method like PIPAC along with discussion on regulatory aspects of complex injectables.
+Delivery of Drugs: Expectations and Realities of Multifunctional Drug Delivery Systems, Volume Two examines the formulation of micro-nanosized drug delivery systems and recaps opportunities for using physical methods to improve efficacy via mechano-, electroporation.
+The book highlights innovative delivery methods like PIPAC, including discussions on the regulatory aspects of complex injectables.
 Written by a diverse range of international researchers from industry and academia, the chapters examine specific aspects of characterization and manufacturing for pharmaceutical applications as well as regulatory and policy aspects.
-The Multifunctional Drug Delivery Systems books provide a platform to discuss opportunities and challenges in development of micro-nanomedicine and other drug delivery systems, review industrial manufacturing challenges, discuss current and future market trends, facilitate the insight sharing within various expertise area, and establish collaborations between academic scientists, industrial and clinical researchers;

 Pharmaceutical Scientists in academia and industry; pharmacologists; regulatory experts; bioengineers

-- Polymer-lipid hybrid formulations: A synergistic approach to oral delivery of challenging therapeutics
+- Polymer lipid hybrid (PLH) formulations: a synergistic approach to oral delivery of challenging therapeutics

-9. Clinical evaluation of pressurized intraperitoneal aerosol chemotherapy (PIPAC) in colorectal cancer treatment
+9. Pressurized intraperitoneal aerosol chemotherapy (PIPAC) in colorectal cancer treatment

 - No. of pages: